hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was released to the Sandbox or Production.

 ---
+### 12 January 2024

+The following changes are now available in Sandbox and Production:

+The below API versions have been deprecated in Sandbox and Production and will no longer accept new subscriptions.
+Existing subscriptions will continue to work.

+* `individual-calculations-api v4.0`
+* `individuals-business-eops-api v2.0`
+* `individuals-expenses-api v1.0`
+* `individuals-income-received-api v1.0`
+* `property-business-api v2.0`
+* `self-assessment-bsas-api v3.0`
+* `self-employment-business-api v2.0`

 ### 5 January 2024

 The following change is now available in Sandbox: